naacl-org/naacl-org.github.com/minutes/2018/index.md

 - Priscilla: Provide a little more advice on how to put together a good application (emphasize the importance of registering to the conference).
 - Consensus seems to be that there is no call to do something drastic, like only hold the conference in Canada.
 - Emily: There is a fair amount of chatter on social media about people not being able to attend.
-- TODO: we should make a thoughtful statement indicating that we are thinking about immigration issues.
+- TODO: We should make a thoughtful statement indicating that we are thinking about immigration issues.
 - Elen: When people are their visas rejected, are we giving them the possibility to do a remote presentation?
-- TODO: :Look into viability of remote presentations when people cannot attend.
+- TODO: Look into viability of remote presentations when people cannot attend.

 ### Conference Costs and Statistics (Priscilla)
 - 80% of registrations are early.